We are bringing the communities of the North Shore out on the water

 Gabby Ferullo, Program Manager Intern

 Gabby is the first-ever Program Manager Intern for NSMC!
 She started rowing as a sophomore at St. Mary’s High School and fell in love with the sport, progressing to the University of New Hampshire after graduation.
 At UNH, Gabby continued to develop as a coxswain and a leader.
-At the end of her freshman year she ran for Travel Logistics Coordinator, a position on the Executive Board, and now holds that during her sophomore year.
+At the end of her freshman year, she ran for Travel Logistics Coordinator, a position on the Executive Board, and held that role during her sophomore year.

 Donna Weiner, Coach and Yoga Instructor